aberrante-apps/astre-learning/README.md

 # astre-learning

-The project for ICS 199 for Summer 2022.
-Team made up of Alex Nairn, Cianna Dawn, and Matthew Zerrath.
+Astre Learning: An ICS 199 Group Project by Alex Nairn, Cianna Dawn and Matthew Zerrath